11 May 2026

 Well, the way this is supposed to be read is as follows. id is of type INT32, the data variant

-itself doesn’t really have a type but it is comprised of three parts. metadata, value and
+itself doesn’t really have a type but it comprises three parts: metadata, value and

 typed_value.
 Of interest are value and typed_value.
 Each row with the data logical column is